rjury-sumo/flog_otlp/README.md

-# flog_otlp
+# flog-otlp

-A Python utility that generates realistic log data using [flog](https://github.com/mingrammer/flog) and sends it to OpenTelemetry Protocol (OTLP) endpoints.
+A Python package that generates realistic log data using [flog](https://github.com/mingrammer/flog) and sends it to OpenTelemetry Protocol (OTLP) endpoints.
 Perfect for testing log pipelines, observability systems, and OTLP collectors.

-** DISCLAIMER: My buddy Claude wrote most of this - mileage may vary! ** He also wrote his [own readme file](readme.claudes.version.md) version as thought he could do better than me.
+**Now available as a proper Python package with pip installation!**

 flog_otlp is a python wrapper to take STDOUT from [flog](https://github.com/mingrammer/flog) which can generate log file samples for formats like apache and json, then encode these in a OTLP compliant wrapper and forward to an OTLP endpoint.
 You can also provide custom attributes.
 I created this for testing sending OTLP log data to Sumo Logic but it could be applicable to any OTLP compliant receiver.